kosl/ihipp-examples/docs/week5.md

 !./vector_add_cuda
 ```

 Hardware design, number of cores, cache size, and supported arithmetic instructions are different for different GPU models.
-Every NVIDIA GPU supports a compute capability according to its microarchitecture, e.g., the Tesla V100 (Volta microarchitecture) supports CUDA compute capabilities up to 7.0 (see the output in Step 5.3).
+Every NVIDIA GPU supports a compute capability according to its microarchitecture, e.g., the Tesla V100 (Volta microarchitecture) supports CUDA compute capabilities up to 7.0 (see the output in GPUs by numbers).
 The above code can be compiled specifically for the V100 in the following way:

 ```
 !nvcc -arch=sm_70 -gencode=arch=compute_70,code=sm_70 -o vector_add_cuda vector_add_cuda.cu